Sumit-sudo-max/Portfolio/README.md

 # Portfolio
-Link

-Certainly!
-A good README.md file provides important information about your project and helps others understand its purpose, how to use it, and how to contribute.
-Here are some lines you might consider including in your README.md file for a front-end portfolio with HTML, CSS, and JavaScript, featuring GSAP animations:

 My Front-End Portfolio
 Welcome to my front-end portfolio!
 This project showcases my skills in web development, incorporating HTML, CSS, and JavaScript with GSAP animations.